Buddy Carlyle: New York Mets

-Carlyle signed a minor league contract with the New York Mets for the 2014 season.
-He was called up to the Mets on May 31 and that same day pitched 3 innings against the Phillies in an extra-innings game, earning the win.
-He was designated for assignment on June 4.
-He was called back up on July 6, as Jon Niese was placed on the disabled list.
+On February 18, 2014, Carlyle signed a minor league contract with the New York Mets organization.
+He was called up to the Mets on May 31, and that same day pitched three innings against the Philadelphia Phillies in an extra-innings game, earning the win.
+Carlyle was designated for assignment on June 4.
+He cleared waivers and was sent outright to the Triple-A Las Vegas 51s on June 12.
+Carlyle was called back up on July 6, as Jon Niese was placed on the disabled list.
 When Niese returned on July 20, Carlyle was again designated for assignment.
-He was called up a third time on July 26, 2014.
+He was called up a third time on July 26.
 Carlyle finished the season 1-1, with a 1.45 ERA in 27 games.
+On October 31, he was removed from the 40-man roster and sent outright to Las Vegas; Carlyle subsequently rejected the assignment and elected free agency.

-He agreed to another one-year minor league deal on January 5, 2015.
-Carlyle was placed on the disabled list with back and hamstring tightness on May 14, 2015.
-However, his season ended on July 12, 2015, when he got surgery to repair a labrum muscle in his hip.
-He finished the 2015 season 1–0, with a 5.63 ERA, 1.13 WHIP, six strikeouts, one walk, one save in 11 games in 8 innings pitched.
+Carlyle agreed to another one-year minor league contract with New York on January 5, 2015.
+Carlyle was placed on the disabled list with back and hamstring tightness on May 14.
+However, his season ended on July 12, when he got surgery to repair a labrum muscle in his hip.
+Carlyle finished the season 1–0, with a 5.63 ERA, 1.13 WHIP, six strikeouts, one walk, and one save in 11 games.

-Carlyle once again signed a minor league deal with the Mets on December 14, 2015.
-He was released in March 2016.
+Carlyle once again re-signed with the Mets on a minor league contract on December 14, 2015.
+He was released prior to the start of the season on March 25, 2016.